jmerali3/jmerali3.github.io/resume.md

 * Scaled and commercialized a new manufacturing technique that improved process safety and mitigated risk across global operations.

+`2012-2014`
+__Improvement Engineer, Dow Chemical__
+* Led small projects to save utility costs at sites in Texas and California.

 ## Education